Emergency

 Lebanon

-Large numbers of people are on the move in Lebanon, after an escalation in conflict in September 2024 and the fall of the Assad regime in Syria.
+Large numbers of people are on the move in Lebanon, after a sharp escalation in conflict across the Middle East.

 What the World Food Programme is doing to respond to the Lebanon emergency